esper-io/console_docs/docs/compliance-policy/create-policy.md

 A hidden doc is available in both the kiosk mode and the multi-app mode.
 You can access it with 3-taps on the right corner in kiosk mode or 3-clicks on the power button in multi-app mode.
 :::

+You can now launch the Esper Setting or Wi-Fi settings directly from the third-party application.
+If the 3-tap or power button is not available, you can send intent to open the Esper settings or wifi menu now from your application.

+        fun launchEsperSettings() {
+       val intent = Intent()
+       intent.component = ComponentName("io.shoonya.shoonyadpc", "com.shoonyaos.shoonyasettings.activities.MainActivity")
+       intent.flags = Intent.FLAG_ACTIVITY_NEW_TASK
+       startActivity(intent)
+       }

 ### Manage Android Settings Application via Policy